primefaces/primefaces/docs/10_0_0/components/remotecommand.md

 `oncomplete`, this lets you register as many callbacks as you want, and also register different callbacks dynamically from the calling JavaScript code:

-Using `async` JavaScript functions (check browser support!), this would look as follows:
+Using `async` JavaScript functions (check browser support!, not supported in IE), this would look as follows:

 ```javascript
 async function main(param1, param2) {